siraw11/Project_Alpha/README.md

 **Game Screen**

-The game target is to kill all the octopus, you can shoot in all four direction.
-The enemies have two HP each, you have five.
-The game has two levels, at the start of any level your healt will be restored.
+This is themost complext state, "playing state".
+You can shoot in all four direction.
+The enemies have two HP each, you have five.The game has two levels,at the start of any level your healt will be restored.

 ![Alt text](/Screenshots%20%26%20GIFS/Game.png?raw=true "Game")